 Comprehensive income is computed as net income plus certain other items that are recorded directly to stockholders' equity.
-The only significant item included in comprehensive income is foreign currency translation adjustments.
+The only significant item included in comprehensive income in addition to net income is foreign currency translation adjustments.
 Foreign currency translation adjustments do not include a provision for income tax because earnings from foreign operations are considered to be indefinitely reinvested outside the U.S.